Marco Pašalić: VfB Stuttgart II

-Borussia Dortmund II
+Borussia Dortmund II and Borussia Dortmund

 On 21 May 2021, Pašalić announced on his Instagram that he would join 3.
 Liga club Borussia Dortmund II, the reserve team of Bundesliga club Borussia Dortmund.
 On 24 July, Pašalić made his debut for the club when he started at FSV Zwickau on the opening matchweek of the 2021–22 3.
 Liga season.
 The game would end 2–1 in Borussia Dortmund II's favor, with Pašalić coming off in the 78th-minute for Cebrail Makreckis.

 In the following matchweek, Pašalić scored his first goal for the club, the first goal of a 1–1 draw with Waldhof Mannheim on 31 July.
-Pašalić would finish the season with two goals and one assist across 13 appearances.

-In the following season, Pašalić's playing time would more than double and he would increase his output to four goals across 22 appearances.

-Borussia Dortmund

 After Pašalić scored two goals in three games for the reserve team, Borussia Dortmund coach Marco Rose called him into the squad for the 2021 DFL-Supercup on 17 August.
 Pašalić entered as a 78th-minute substitute for Giovanni Reyna in the final phase of the 3–1 defeat against Bayern Munich.
+Pašalić would finish the season with two goals and one assist across 13 appearances.

 In the following season on 8 November 2022, he made his Bundesliga debut for Borussia Dortmund under coach Edin Terzić in a 2–0 away defeat against VfL Wolfsburg.
+Across the season with the reserve team, Pašalić's playing time would more than double and he would increase his output to four goals across 22 appearances.

 HNK Rijeka

 On 22 June 2023, Pašalić moved to Croatian Football League club HNK Rijeka on a four-year contract.
 On 27 June, Pašalić made his debut for the club and international debut in the qualifying rounds of the UEFA Europa Conference League when he came on as a 69th-minute substitute for Alen Grgić in a 1–0 win over KF Dukagjini.

 In the following leg on 3 August, Pašalić scored his first goal for the club when he scored the first goal of a 6–1 win.
 Pašalić scored his first league goal for the club in the following match when he scored the third goal of a 6–0 rout of rivals Istra 1961 on 6 August.
 Pašalić would score six goals and make two assists across 30 league appearances in his first season with the club.

 On 25 June 2024, Pašalić made his UEFA Europa League debut in the qualifying rounds of the tournament in goalless draw with Corvinul Hunedoara.
 On 18 September, Pašalić scored his first Croatian Cup goal when he scored the second goal of a 3–1 victory over Neretvanac.
 On 22 October, Pašalić scored his first senior brace in a 3–0 win at NK Bednja Beletinec in the Croatian Football Cup.
 Pašalić ended his time with the club with four goals and three assists across 19 league appearances in his second season.